-1. The KRS Trustees Are Sold the Black Box Fund of Hedge Funds
+1. The KRS Trustees Are Sold Black Box Funds of Hedge Funds

-228. The deteriorating status of the KRS Plans caught the attention of the Hedge Fund Sellers.
+186. The deteriorating status of the KRS Plans caught the attention of the Hedge Fund Sellers.
 Because they targeted pension plans, they had sophisticated knowledge of pension plan finances and because of internal information they obtained about KRS they knew the KRS Trustees and Officers were dealing with a much more serious situation than was known by the public.
 These Hedge Fund Sellers targeted KRS to sell it custom-designed "Black Box" funds of hedge funds that they portrayed as capable of producing the high investment returns with safe diversification while providing down-side protection - just what the desperate KRS Trustees were searching for.
-In fact, the Black Box vehicles were secretive, opaque, illiquid, impossible to properly monitor or accurately value, high-fee, high-risk
+In fact, the Black Box vehicles were secretive, opaque, illiquid, impossible to properly monitor or accurately value, high-fee, high-risk gambles with no historical record of performance, where KRS was "locked in" for years and Hedge Fund Sellers had complete discretion to pick the investments and then to value them.
+They were completely unsuitable investments for the KRS Funds given the KRS Plans' particular financial/actuarial situation.

-Recent events should have alerted Trustees to the great danger of being sold "high yield/high return" exotic "investment" vehicles by Hedge Fund Sellers with "checkered pasts."
+Recent events should have alerted Trustees to the great danger of 187.being sold "high yield/high return" exotic "investment" vehicles by Hedge Fund Sellers with "checkered pasts."
 In 2009, the KRS trustees put trust monies into its first hedge fund type investments.
-Connecticut based Arrowhawk Capital Partners was a hedge fund seller - a startup with no investment record.
+Connecticut-based Arrowhawk Capital Partners was a hedge fund seller -a startup with no investment record.
 The trustees entrusted it with \$100 million.
 Arrowhawk was a flop.
 Under a cloud of controversy over its fees and lack of experience, it quickly folded.
 In 2009, the trustees made a multi-million dollar "investment" in The Camelot Group.
 Its owner was indicted for siphoning \$9.3 million to pay for personal extravagances.
 That fund also collapsed.
-Other contemporaneous events were front page news that should have been red flags to Defendants (the infamous Madoff scandal involving another New Yorkbased investment manager who lost billions of investors' money in "secret" Black Box investment strategies.
-The fund of hedge funds that Hedge Fund Sellers were creating and selling themselves had a "checkered past" of questionable legitimacy as investments whose existence arose from the infamous "Fund of Funds" scandals involving Bernie Cornfeld and Robert Vesco, where investors lost billions.
-Notorious hedge fund blowups included Long Term Capital, Galleon and others.
+Other contemporaneous events were front page news that should have been red flags to Defendants (e.g., the infamous Madoff scandal involving another New Yorkbased investment manager who lost billions of investors' money in "secret" Black Box investment strategies).
+The fund of hedge funds that Hedge Fund Sellers were creating and selling themselves had a "checkered past" of questionable legitimacy as investments whose existence arose from the infamous "Fund of Funds" scandals where investors lost billions.

-In an echo of the earlier Arrowhead and Camelot disasters, shortly 230. after Trustees had been persuaded to hand over a \$1.2 billion three of the Hedge Fund Seller Defendants (KKR/Prisma, Blackstone and PAAMCO) to put into Black Boxes, one of the top personnel of one Black Box was implicated in criminal conduct.
+188. In an echo of the earlier Arrowhead and Camelot disasters, shortly\ after Trustees had been persuaded to hand over \$1.2 billion to three of the Hedge Fund Seller Defendants (KKR/Prisma, Blackstone and PAAMCO) to put into Black Boxes, one of the top personnel of one Black Box was implicated in criminal conduct.
 Hedge Fund Seller Blackstone had placed KRS trust monies (Henry Clay Fund) in a hedge fund run by SAC Capital, a business controlled by Steve Cohen, a Wall Street colleague well known to the Schwarzman and Hill, even though Cohen and SAC Capital were being investigated for financial misconduct at the time Blackstone gave some of its share of the KRS Trust Funds to Cohen.
 Top SAC Capital traders were later criminally convicted and Cohen and SAC Capital were severely punished.
-Having again recklessly put KRS Trust monies in exotic vehicles sold to them by sophisticated Hedge Fund Sellers and again been burned, Trustees did not - as they should have - entirely remove their investments in the Black Boxes and put this money in safer, lower cost, more prudent investments handled by more reputable dealers.
+Having again recklessly put KRS Trust monies in exotic vehicles sold to them by sophisticated Hedge Fund Sellers and again been burned, Trustees did not do as they should have - entirely remove their investments in the Black Boxes and put this money in safer, lower cost, more prudent investments handled by more reputable dealers.
 Nor did any of Defendants insist that they to do that.